Thomas Leavitt (banker): Early life and family roots

+Career

 By the 1840s Leavitt was firmly established as a major player in the region, acting as agent for the Liverpool Association of Underwriters, and for several New York marine insurance companies.
 Early on Thomas Leavitt obtained a perpetual lease on a harborside lot, allowing him to build his own wharf for his shipping interests as well as charging wharfage fees to other merchants.

 By 1835 Leavitt, the son of an American emigrant to Canada, was named United States Consul for Saint John.
 Leavitt was confirmed by the United States Senate as U.S. Consul in 1835.
 He served in the post for eight years, until 1845.

 Shortly afterwards Thomas Leavitt helped found City Bank in 1837, and subsequently became president of the Bank of New Brunswick after its merger with City Bank.

 Leavitt also helped establish the extension of the new Morse Telegraph system to the Maritime Provinces of Canada.
 He was listed first among incorporators of the New Brunswick Telegraph Company, whose mission was connecting the incipient telegraph line from Maine through New Brunswick to Halifax, Nova Scotia.

+Other interests

 Aside from his business interests, Leavitt also served as the Worshipful Master of the Freemasons in New Brunswick.

 Leavitt was a Church of Scotland Presbyterian, and was active in St. Andrew's Church in Saint John, where he participated in the 1832 attempt by church trustees to wrest control of church finances from the elders.
 Leavitt was also part of a large group of Saint John Presbyterians who challenged the Church of England’s monopoly on education in the province in the 1830s.
 The group successfully demanded the appointment of non-Episcopalians to the Madras School Board and to the council of King’s College.

+Death and legacy

 Thomas Leavitt died in Saint John on October 24, 1850, at the age of 55.
 Leavitt and his wife Mary Ann (née Ketchum) had four sons and three daughters.
 The Leavitt family papers, including logbooks for the family's fleet of vessels, family correspondence, bills and promissory notes and other memorabilia, are deposited at the New Brunswick Museum.

 The family's name is pronounced "Lovett" in New Brunswick.